NicholasDow/BookMakingGuide/demo.md

 [^7]: The 52 cards are split into four : $\clubsuit$ (club),
     $\diamondsuit$ (diamond), $\heartsuit$ (heart), $\spadesuit$
     (spade).
-Each suit has its 13 cards labeled: , , \..., , (jack),
+Each suit has its 13 cards labeled: 2, 3, \..., 10, J
-    (queen), (king), and (ace).
-Thus, each card is a unique combination of a suit and a label, e.g. and .
+    (jack), Q (queen), K (king), and A (ace).
+Thus, each card is a unique combination of a suit and a label, e.g. 4$\heartsuit$ and J$\clubsuit$.
 The 12 cards represented by the jacks, queens, and kings are called .
-The cards that are
-    $\diamondsuit$ or $\heartsuit$ are typically colored red while the other two suits are typically colored black.
+The cards that are $\diamondsuit$ or $\heartsuit$ are typically colored red while the other two suits are typically colored black.

 [^8]: \(a\) There are 52 cards and 13 diamonds.
 If the cards are
     thoroughly shuffled, each card has an equal chance of being drawn,